-A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage and is an entirely separate issue from arranged marriage.
-It is a human rights abuse and falls within the Crown Prosecution Service definition of domestic violence.
+A forced marriage is one entered into without the full and free consent of one or both parties and is a crime.
+It usually occurs when violence, threats or any other form of coercion is used to cause a person to enter into a marriage and is an entirelyseparate issue from arranged marriage.
+It is a human rights abuse and fallswithin the Crown Prosecution Service definition of domestic violence.
+It is a crime.